jsoncruzsipiran/MyShell/P3/README.md

 4c: Tests:
-    i. basicOutputRedirection(): Write a program, where command = "echo test > file.txt". ii. basicInputRedirection(): Write a program, where command = "cat < file.txt" iii. appendRedirection(): Write a program, where command = "echo hello >> file.txt" iv. errorRedirection(): Write a program, where command = "cat < nonexistent.txt".
+    i. basicOutputRedirection(): Write a program, where command = "echo test > file.txt". ii. basicInputRedirection(): Write a program, where command = "cat < file.txt" iii. errorRedirection(): Write a program, where command = "cat < nonexistent.txt".
 This test specifically tests how program logic deals with error handling for redirection.

 ### 2.2 Built-in Commands
 1a.
 Requirement: cd changes the working directory.